vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/104/07_prati_smarethAM.md

 title = "07"

 +++
-See publ. intro. for the init. práti here echoed by that beginning 11c and forming a ring defining vss.
+See published introduction. for the init. práti here echoed by that beginning 11c and forming a ring defining vss.
 7-11 as a subsection.
 Since práti ‘against’ is not otherwise found with √smṛ (or with √śuṣ, see vs. 11), I think the preverb has been stationed at both ends of this section to focus attention on the targeted victim.
-See disc. in publ. intro.
+See disc. in published introduction.

 The NP rakṣáso bhaṅgurā́vataḥ is entirely ambiguous between gen./abl. sg.